stackitcloud/stackit-cli/docs/stackit_secrets-manager_user_create.md

   Create a Secrets Manager user for instance with ID "xxx" and description "yyy"
   $ stackit secrets-manager user create --instance-id xxx --description yyy

-  Create a Secrets Manager user for instance with ID "xxx" and hides the generated password
-  $ stackit secrets-manager user create --instance-id xxx --hide-password

   Create a Secrets Manager user for instance with ID "xxx" with write access to the secrets engine
   $ stackit secrets-manager user create --instance-id xxx --write
 ```